 Dedicated to the open sharing of information and ideas on the economy, ecology, science, and legal equities of fly ash - one of the planet's most abundant materials.

-(Sunshine State News 6-6-2012) Florida's construction industry is watching intently as the final agreement on the federal transportation bill is being reached.
-While Congress has set another self-imposed deadline, the debate surrounding this fiscally important legislation continues to stall.
-Meanwhile, the clock is ticking as the June 30 funding deadline looms for much-needed infrastructure construction projects and a special surface transportation amendment that is both pro-growth and pro-environment.
+(Tallahassee.com 6-6-2012) Florida's construction industry is watching intently as a final agreement on the federal transportation bill is being reached.
+While Congress faces another self-imposed deadline, this fiscally important legislation continues to stall.
+Meanwhile, the clock is ticking as the June 30 funding deadline looms for much needed infrastructure construction projects and a special surface transportation amendment that is both pro-growth and pro-environment.

 (Times West Virginian 6-3-2012) — The countdown is on.
 Lawmakers have less than a month before the June 30 date when federal funding for road and transit projects will end.
 That’s crucial for the transportation bill being worked on in a joint House-Senate committee, and it doesn’t leave much time for elected leaders to reach a compromise on a specific part of the bill: the issue of coal ash.

 Of course, the key word is “compromise,” and two of West Virginia’s congressmen have been unable to reach a happy middle ground.

 (News OK 5-30-2012) “THE true engine of economic growth will always be companies like Solyndra,” President Obama declared two years ago this past weekend.
 That statement was already doubtful in May 2010 when Obama visited the solar panel manufacturer’s Fremont, Calif., headquarters between political fundraisers to celebrate the $500 million it had received in taxpayer-funded stimulus cash.